 There are several arguments in favor of quilts in the wilderness:

-· flexibility in different temperatures: because of their open construction, any number of clothing layers can be worn beneath the quilt to achieve in the desired comfort range.
+· flexibility in different temperatures: because of their open construction, any number of clothing layers can be worn beneath the quilt to achieve the desired comfort range

 · potential for reduced weight with less insulating surface (i.e., backless and hoodless) compared to a standard bag

-· probably last longer under heavy use because there is little crushing of the insulation under the body (of special concern with synthetic bags).
+· will probably last longer under heavy use because there is little crushing of the insulation under the body (of special concern with synthetic bags)

 · freedom of movement when shifting from side to side (just like the quilt at home), especially when compared with a mummy style bag

-· use around camp as a extra long parka with the foot box positioned over the head and the adjusting straps used to close up the body of the quilt
+· can be used around camp as a extra long parka with the foot box positioned over the head and the adjusting straps used to close up the body of the quilt.

 Some Arguments Against Quilts